Chronic Care Management in Washington.

 CCM-compatible EHRs.

-CCN Health integrates with leading EHR platforms used by Washington providers.
+Major Washington health systems like Providence and MultiCare Health System use EHR platforms that CCN Health integrates with.
 Each integration includes automated CCM documentation, billing, and clinical workflows.

 PointClickCare